 The objective of the Fund is to create replicable models of integrated development of tribal families on participatory basis, through adoption of sustainable income generating activities and to build, strengthen tribal institutions which enables mainstreaming the communities by improving their socio-economic status.
 Over the years supporting the tribal communities with wadi, as the core component has been the focus area of TDF programme.
 The programme has grown significantly and has been one of the flagship Natural Resource Management (NRM) programmes of NABARD.

-Assistance under TDF is provided for developing the tribal dominated areas through the wadi concept.
+Assistance under TDF is provided for developing the tribal dominated areas through the wadi (small orchard), allied and off-farm activities.
 Support under TDF is available for integrated tribal development and the projects are expected to ensure sustainable livelihood opportunities for tribal families, increased agriculture/ horticulture productivity and ecological sustainability.
 Apart from livelihood interventions, the TDF project has other components like training and capacity building, processing and marketing, micro enterprises for women/landless, community health improvement, women empowerment, building community organsaitions etc.